Terry Yorath: Managerial career

-Yorath joined Cardiff City as general manager in 1994, after speculation that he would become manager of Middlesbrough in May that year, and assumed control of team affairs in November of that year when manager Eddie May was sacked.
-However, his time in the hotseat with the Bluebirds was brief, and he was sacked in March 1995 with the club headed for relegation.
+Yorath joined Cardiff City as general manager in 1994, after speculation that he would become manager of Middlesbrough in May that year, and assumed control of team affairs in November of that year when manager Eddie May left the club.
+However, his time in the hotseat with the Bluebirds was brief, and he was sacked opening the door for Eddie May to return in March 1995 with the club headed for relegation, but he could not save them from the drop.
 In April of the same year, Yorath took over as coach of the Lebanon national team, and helped them rise 60 places in the FIFA World Rankings before leaving in 1997.

 Between 1997 and 2000 he worked as a coach at Huddersfield Town and Bradford City, before joining Sheffield Wednesday as assistant to Paul Jewell.
 Yorath retained his position when Jewell was dismissed, and eventually became manager in 2001.
 However, he resigned in 2002 after a run of five defeats in six league matches saw Wednesday drop into the relegation zone.

 In June 2008, Yorath returned to football when he was appointed the director of football at Isthmian League Premier Division side Margate, where his brother Dai and nephew Dean had both played.
 On 21 November 2008, he was appointed manager of the club after Barry Ashby was sacked.
 However, Yorath resigned as Margate manager on 24 September 2009 following a run of disappointing results, leaving Neville Southall in temporary charge of the team.

 Personal life

+Yorath is the father of television presenter Gabby Logan.
+His eldest son, Daniel, died aged 15 due to hypertrophic cardiomyopathy after playing football with Yorath in their back garden in 1992.

 Yorath's autobiography, published in 2004, is titled Hard Man, Hard Knocks.